 Now here is another one that keeps coming up.
-Yes, the Nikon D600 has a similar AF module as the Nikon D7000, but it is NOT the same.
+Yes, the Nikon D600 / D610 have a similar AF module as the Nikon D7000, but it is NOT the same.
 Notice it says “FX” versus “DX” in the end?
 There is a difference in size between the two – FX AF module is physically larger.
 Now this one is debatable, so I will speak from my own personal experience.
 I have shot fast-moving wildlife extensively with both the Nikon D300 and the Nikon D700 (the D300 has Multi-CAM 3500DX and the D700 has Multi-CAM 3500FX).
 While most people say that the AF system on both is identical in terms of performance, after several years of shooting with both, I found the AF system on the D700 to be more accurate, especially for photographing fast-moving birds (often in flight).
-I do not know if it is the bigger size of the FX module that makes a difference or there is something else going on, but if the same thing applies to Multi-CAM 4800FX used on the D600, it should be more accurate for fast action than the D7000.
+I do not know if it is the bigger size of the FX module that makes a difference or there is something else going on, but if the same thing applies to Multi-CAM 4800FX used on the D600 / D610, it should be more accurate for fast action than the D7000.
 Now this by no means means that the 4800FX is as good as the 3500FX or Advanced 3500FX used on the D800/D4 – the latter obviously has more AF points, cross-type sensors and better tracking ability.
 However, the FX version should perform better than the DX in my experience.

 Now here is a flip side to this.
-Due to the large size of the internal guts (mirror, viewfinder, etc) on the D600, the AF points inside the D600 viewfinder will not be as spread out as on the D7000.
+Due to the large size of the internal guts (mirror, viewfinder, etc) on the D600, the AF points inside the D600 viewfinder are not as spread out as on the D7000.
 Unless Nikon made the 4800FX much larger in size, this means that most of the AF points will be concentrated in the center of the frame.

 3) Viewfinder Size